Cardigan Welsh Corgi

 Dating Profile

-Looking for someone who loves a little bit of sass with their snuggles.
-Must enjoy long conversations (I’ll do most of the talking), backyard games, and being supervised with affection.
-Bonus points if you like cozy evenings and predictable routines.
+Looking for someone who loves a little sass with their snuggles.
+I’m short, clever, and full of opinions—and yes, I will share them all.
+Must enjoy long conversations (I’ll do most of the talking), backyard games, and being affectionately micromanaged.
+I’m into structure, light cardio, and staying emotionally connected.
+Bonus points if you like cozy routines, high-quality treats, and being followed from room to room like it’s my full-time job.
+If loyalty, laughter, and low-to-the-ground charm sound good to you, let’s make this official.

 Things To Know